- 375 students

 - Approximately 100 new students enroll each year.

-- St. Mark's students hail from 15 states, the District of Columbia and 14 different nations
+- St. Mark's students hail from 24 states and 10 countries

 - The average Class size is 12 students